 Ipanema Beach © Mike Vondran

-Brazilians exhibit a passion for life and exuberance of spirit that charms travellers from around the world.
+Brazilians exhibit a passion for life and exuberance of spirit that can only be a result of living in a country where it is always sunny, natural scenery abounds, and the party never stops.
 The long-lasting impression with which most visitors leave Brazil is of carefree, colourful people dancing and celebrating in the street parades at Carnival.

-The country has much to offer visitors at all times of year.
-Tourists descending on the country's exciting cities, such as hedonistic Rio de Janeiro, can enjoy five-star hotels, shopping malls, pristine beaches, sunny skies and bustling nightlife.
-Visitors to Brazil can live the high life without really having to confront the hundreds of shantytowns (favelas) where the poorest of the poor eke out a living in the shadows of the skyscrapers.
-However, favela tours, meals, and overnight stays are becoming increasingly popular as tourists begin to explore safer neighbourhoods that are colourful, vibrant and friendly.
+Tourists descending on the country's exciting cities, such as hedonistic Rio de Janeiro, can enjoy five-star hotels, shopping malls, pristine beaches, sunny skies, and bustling nightlife.
+Visitors to Brazil can live the high life without having to confront the hundreds of shantytowns (favelas) where the poorest of the poor eke out a living in the shadows of the skyscrapers.
+However, favela tours, meals, and overnight stays are becoming increasingly popular as tourists have begun to explore safer neighbourhoods for an authentic Brazilian experience.

 Being so vast, larger than the continental United States, Brazil is home to a variety of cultures and topographies.
-From the Amazon and Pantanal rainforests to the urban jungle of Sao Paulo, the vast central plateau around Brasilia and world-famous beaches of Copacabana and Ipanema to the mountain towns of Minas Gerais; it all adds up to an exotic and exciting Latin American experience where the common denominators are samba, sunshine, sultry smiles and soccer.
+From the Amazon and Pantanal rainforests, to the urban jungle of Sao Paulo.
+From the wide open spaces of the central plateau around Brasilia and world-famous beaches of Copacabana and Ipanema, to the secluded mountain towns of Minas Gerais; every experience combined results in an exotic and exciting Latin American holiday destination where the common denominators are samba, sunshine, sultry smiles, and soccer.

 Travel Guide powered by Word Travels, copyright © 2018 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.